Tampa Fraud Attorneys

 - Falsifying a patient's records

-These types of healthcare fraud are typically discovered in relationship to dentists, doctors, pharmacists, and other individuals who offer health care services.
+These types of healthcare fraud are typically charged in relation to dentists, doctors, pharmacists, and other individuals who offer healthcare services.
 Healthcare fraud also involves prescription fraud, when pharmacists who bill for prescriptions that were not actually given.
-The burden of proof is on the prosecutor building a case against you.
+The burden of proof is on the prosecutor who is building a case against you.